IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-ivi-service.md

 // The rest of the build script, dependencies, etc.
 ```

-Now both hosts run in the same `accountservicehost` process.
+Now both hosts run in the same process.

 ## Use the IVI service in the client side code